 Lawyers had to wait until Law 3/86 of 16 April, which regulated legal consultation and assistance to the citizens, to see themselves dully considered by the state as guardians and developers of legality and justice.
 The activity of the lawyers was developed through INAJ (National Institute of Juridical assistance).

 In 1994 there were major developments for law practitioners, as it was established the Mozambican Bar Association by Law 7/94 of 14 September to regulate the profession of lawyers and the creation of IPAJ to guarantee legal assistance and access to justice to those citizens without means.
 The IPAJ (Institito de Patrocínio e Assistência Jurídica) is structured under the Ministry of Justice.

-The career of professional judges is ruled by the Constitution, the Organic Law of the Judiciary and the Statute of Judicial Magistracy.
+The career of professional judges is ruled by the Constitution, the Organic Law of the Judiciary, and the Statute of Judicial Magistracy.
 Essentially the Higher Council of the Judiciary nominates and manages professional judges in all judicial courts and recommends judges to be nominated to the Supreme Court.
-These would be selected through public tender amongst judges with over 8 years of experience.
+These would be selected through public tender amongst judges with over eight years of experience.

 In the absence of a prolific Mozambican legal publisher, this section gives an indication of some online publishers/bookshops where researchers can find and order books about Mozambique in Portuguese: